MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 This article provides a comprehensive reference for each built-in user, group, and permission.
 It's a lot of information describing each built-in security user and group as well as each permission.

 For a quick reference to default assignments, see [Default permissions and access](permissions-access.md).
-For an overview of how permissions and security are managed, see [About permissions and inheritance](about-permissions.md).
+For an overview of how permissions and security are managed, see [Get started with permissions, access, and security groups](about-permissions.md).
 In addition to security groups, there are also [security roles](about-security-roles.md), which provide permissions for select areas.

 To learn how to add users to a group or set a specific permission that you can manage through the web portal, see the following resources: